 Respectful treatment and a listening ear will earn you respect.
 Listen to your coworkers and put your ego aside.
 There is no place for that here.
 Your job is not to make yourself important, but to let others be important.
 Even if you like being the boss and have a lot of responsibility - keep your feet on the ground.

 Think about your motives for wanting to be a boss.
 Who are you and where do you want to go?
 What are your strengths and weaknesses, what are your values and what are your incentives?
 When you can lead yourself, you exude a natural authority!
 And that motivates your employees more than if you were a dissatisfiedYou are a haphazard boss.

 Reaching the goal with milestones and dopamine

 And with goals set, you can give meaning to your actions.
 Effort seems half the battle when you see meaning in action.
 When you do, a neurotransmitter called dopamine is released.
 Your performance is enhanced.
 The greater the meaning, the better for motivation.
 The same is true not only for you, but for your team.
 It's not for nothing that most people like to work best when they're following the "Leadership" or "corporate culture".

-As a boss you have the possibility to emotionalize your employees.
-Project images and let them become reality.
+As a boss, you have the opportunity to emotionalize your employees.
+Project Images and let them become reality.
 Awaken the longing for a beautiful, distant destination.
-And for everyone to arrive safely at this destination, it requires planning, strategy and project management.
+And to ensure that everyone arrives safely at this destination, planning, strategy and project management are required.
 Plan your way to the goal and set your employees many small goals that will lead you to the goal.

 By setting concrete milestones for your team, you give everyone an overview.
 It motivates to have the goal in front of your eyes.
 If you now delegate your team, you've done it.
 Distribute tasks according to the strengths of your employees.
 Communicate with the Delegate simple and clear.
 This way there is no room for different interpretations and feel free to ask questions.
 The basic rule is: treat everyone the way they want to be treated, not the way you think is normal.